mellinoe/veldrid-docs/articles/getting-started/getting-started-part2.md

 ushort[] quadIndices = { 0, 1, 2, 3 };
 ```

 We need somewhere to store this vertex and index data that the GraphicsDevice can use for rendering.
-This is accomplished with two [Buffer](xref:Veldrid.Buffer) objects, which can be used to store many different types of data.
+This is accomplished with two [DeviceBuffer](xref:Veldrid.DeviceBuffer) objects, which can be used to store many different types of data.

-A Buffer is created with a [BufferDescription](xref:Veldrid.BufferDescription) object.
-For each Buffer, we need to provide the total size that it will contain, as well as how the Buffer object will be used.
-In our case, we want to use one as a vertex Buffer, and one as an index Buffer.
+A DeviceBuffer is created with a [BufferDescription](xref:Veldrid.BufferDescription) object.
+For each DeviceBuffer, we need to provide the total size that it will contain, as well as how the DeviceBuffer object will be used.
+In our case, we want to use one as a vertex buffer, and one as an index buffer.

 ```C#
 _vertexBuffer = factory.CreateBuffer(new BufferDescription(4 * VertexPositionColor.SizeInBytes, BufferUsage.VertexBuffer));
 _indexBuffer = factory.CreateBuffer(new BufferDescription(4 * sizeof(ushort), BufferUsage.IndexBuffer));
 ```

-We've created our Buffers, but they are empty at the moment.
+We've created our DeviceBuffers, but they are empty at the moment.
 We need to fill them with the data contained in our `quadVertices` and `quadIndices` arrays.
-Buffers can be filled with data using the [GraphicsDevice.UpdateBuffer](xref:Veldrid.GraphicsDevice#Veldrid_GraphicsDevice_UpdateBuffer__1_Veldrid_Buffer_System_UInt32___0___) method:
+DeviceBuffers can be filled with data using the [GraphicsDevice.UpdateBuffer](xref:Veldrid.GraphicsDevice#Veldrid_GraphicsDevice_UpdateBuffer__1_Veldrid_DeviceBuffer_System_UInt32___0___) method:

 ```C#
 _graphicsDevice.UpdateBuffer(_vertexBuffer, 0, quadVertices);